Did you know … when researching the mental health benefits of gratitude you’ll find a long list of selfish reasons for being appreciative.

 “Be kind; everyone you meet is fighting a hard battle.” ~ John Watson

 Loved and hurting people are everywhere and that’s reason enough to do and say nice things.
+And doing nice things for others will always help your attitude now.

 6. Be Quick to Forgive